 The education process, with all the achievements made to date at various levels, will continue to face challenges.
 Such challenges will require diligent work, innovative policies and practices in order to keep pace with the technological and scientific advancement in the world.

 The Award’s aim is to usher in a new dynamism in the educational process, in tune with contemporary advancements in scientific knowledge and information technology.

 His Highness Mansour Bin Zayed Al Nahyan

-Deputy Prime Minister, Minister of Presidential Affairs Chairman of the Council of Trustees of The Khalifa Award for Education
+Deputy Prime Minister, Minister of the Presidential Court and Chairman of the Council of Trustees of The Khalifa Award for Education

 The Award is intended to discover and recognize research, programmes, methodologies and advanced teaching practices.